 Would multiple reminders about quitting time make a difference?
 Or do they increase frustration?

-NOW it’s your turn – whether a parent or teacher – to address executive dysfunction.
+NOW it’s your turn – whether a parent, teacher or workplace supervisor – to address executive dysfunction.

-Make a list of SPECIFIC accommodations that could help your child or student.
+Make a list of SPECIFIC accommodations that could help the individual.
 Try them for effectiveness.
 Evaluate and then revise.
-Add them to the IEP.
-And since using the same tools at home and school makes perfect sense, maintain two-way communication.
+And since using the same tools at home and school (or work) makes perfect sense, maintain two-way communication.

 No doubt, the right accommodations can make a world of difference.

 They lead to success.

 What child – or adult – wouldn’t like that!
 DCP